ntnyq/taro-define-config/README.md

 ## Why this package

+> [!NOTE]
+> Taro introduced a builtin [defineConfig](https://docs.taro.zone/docs/config/#defineconfig-%E8%BE%85%E5%8A%A9%E5%87%BD%E6%95%B0) function since v3.6.9.
+Maybe you don't need this package.

 Improve your TaroJS project configuration experience with:

+- 🍭 more fine-grained type support than built-in `defineConfig`
 - 🤖 auto-suggestions
 - ✅ type checking (Use // @ts-check at the first line in your config file)
 - 📖 documentation